top of page

 ⚠️ If you feel unsafe or are in immediate crisis, please contact your GP, dial 999 (UK), or call the Samaritans (116 123).

 Author: Dr Claire Plumbly is a clinical psychologist, EMDR Consultant and founder of Plum Psychology.
-She has over 20 years experience working in mental health.
+She has over 20 years experience working in mental health and has carried out EMDR Intensives for four years.

 Is an EMDR worth it?